franzbascope/xv6/Project4-README.md

     - We return addr
     - We do the same forthe second double indirect block whe block number is greater than NDOUBLEINDIRECT.
 5. The program to test this is **test_largefiles.c**, screenshots and diagram are in folder **project4/large_files_support**

+### Part 4 extent based file system

+- Test program: **test_extent.c**
+- Stat program: **stat.c** e.g `stat test_extent.txt`
+- Screenshots: ./project4/extrent_based_file_system

+This is how we implemented extent based file system.

+1. We took the approach of using 4-bytes for the block address and 1-byte for the length of the extent , we use 6 extents and the remaining slots we use them as bitmap to know if the extent has already finished. e.g when cannot allocate more consecutive blocks in that extent.
+2. We modify bmap to treat T_EXENT files
+    - We iterate over the NEXTENTS, which is 6.
+    - if the block number is greather than 255, our 1-byte for length , we set block number to 0 and change to the next extent.
+    - we get the current the current block address and current length using shift operations over ip->addr[i]
+    - if block number is greater than the current extent length , we try to allocate, if it is not we simply return the extent block_address + block number + 1;
+        - we allocate a new block , and increase the current extent size.
+        - if we could not allocate a consecutive block , we mark the extent as finished and we change to the next one.
+        - if the current extent is not created, create it.

+**Proof our extent based fille system works correctly.**

+1. To do this we created a program test_extent.c that you can write and does the following things:
+    - Creates a file test_extent.txt using the O_EXTENT flag and writes 300 blocks to it (This will demonstrate that after finishing 1 extent we go to the next one correctly)
+    - Create a second file named extent2 using normal direct pointers and writes 10 blocks to this (This so our previous file: test_extent.txt cannot allocate consecutive anymore)
+    - We open test_extent.txt call lseek to the end of file , and write 300 blocks to it.
+(This shows , how we are changing extents when we could not allocate consecutive)
+    - We print information for test_extent , printing its extents, please check screnshots for results.
+    - In the results we can see each extent block address and length are correct.
+2. We created the program stat.c that prints information about the file and its pointers, to use it call `stat test_extent.txt`